Reading and Academic Skills Development

 Per departmental policy, texts for EGL-092 will be primarily nonfiction, from various genres and academic disciplines (e.g. from an anthology).
 The difficulty level will be of various levels.
 The length will be multi-page, including at least one book-length text other than a traditional reading textbook, such as a nonfiction trade book or anthology.
 Instructors will vary in the particular readings and assignments.

 • No more than 15% of the grade will be based on class participation.

 • At least 20% of the grade will be based on in-class assessments of students’ reading ability. (e.g. quizzes and tests), including but not limited to comprehension questions (multiple-choice or short-answer), critical-thinking questions, vocabulary questions, reader-response questions, analysis of case-studies of learning, summaries of readings, etc.

 • Instructors may also assign at-home and in-class assignments, which may include, but are not limited to, comprehension questions (multiple-choice or short-answer), critical thinking questions, vocabulary questions, reader-response questions, analysis of case-studies of learning, personal reflections, summaries of readings, annotated versions of readings, reading journals, vocabulary journals, etc.

 At the end of the term, the course grade is computed as follows:

 • 90% and above = PASS and reading placement changes to EGL-110

 • 70% to 89% = PASS and reading placement changes to EGL-094

 XI.
 Other Course Information

-C. Class policy on make-up exams, incomplete grade, late assignments, etc.
+B. Class policy on make-up exams, incomplete grades, late assignments, classroom behavior, etc.